ray-project/ray/doc/source/index.rst

 Tune Quick Start
 ----------------

-`Tune`_ is a scalable framework for hyperparameter search with a focus on deep learning and deep reinforcement learning.
+`Tune`_ is a scalable framework for hyperparameter search built on top of Ray with a focus on deep learning and deep reinforcement learning.

 .. code-block:: python